TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

 driver.quit();
 ```

-Click _‘Run’_ to see how it works.
+Click **Run** to see how it works.

-However, writing test cases—especially in high volume at once—can be time-consuming.
-If Selenium is not a choice of your preference, worry not.
-The above test case, if written in Katalon Studio’s standard format, would look like this:
+Writing test cases, especially high volume at once, can be time-consuming.
+If Selenium is not your preference, you can use Katalon Studio's standard format.
+The above test case would appear as below:

 ```groovy
 WebUI.openBrowser('https://katalon-demo-cura.herokuapp.com/')